Integrated Healthcare Collaborative

 We will, therefore, be featuring each of our member organisations in turn on our homepage.
 Whether you are a patient, therapist, or other stakeholder, take a look at our feature videos, and get a flavour for all organisations which make up the IHC.

-Introducing to you, the Society of Homeopaths (SoH).
+Introducing to you, the Society of Teachers of the Alexander Technique (STAT).

 Why we formed?